|

 Three or Four spring onions;

-One teaspoonful of vegetable extract and
+One teaspoonful of vegetable extract and one teaspoonful of oatmeal.

 METHOD